daosavaj/localstack-node-example/README.md

 # localstack-node-example
 Here is an example of using lambda's with node, aws cli, aws sam cli, and localstack

+This app just connects to localstacks dynamodb and allows you to add stuff to it and get information.

 1) Install AWS CLI  (If you have homebrew you can just do 'brew install awscli')

 2) Install AWS-SAM-CLI (https://aws.amazon.com/serverless/sam/)